THE RAPID CHALLENGE

 What’s the history of The Rapid Challenge?

-This is the second edition of The RAPID Challenge, find out more about the 2019 & 2020 editions on the Previous Winners page.
+Find out more about the previous winners of The RAPID Challenge, on the Previous Winners page.

 Who is behind The Rapid Challenge?

 The RAPID Challenge is run by Prodrive Ventures, the hardware investment arm of Prodrive, brought to you in collaboration with the contributing partners.
 Find out more about the partners here.

 What can I do to support The Rapid Challenge?